Mahood River: Access

 A rough road from Clearwater on the Yellowhead Highway follows the west bank of the Clearwater River for 38.5 km and ends at the confluence of the Mahood River and Clearwater River.
-A primitive campsite is located here.
+It has been closed since July 2020 when the Clearwater River washed out the road at km 11.4 and the government is still reviewing the feasibility of repairs and costs.
+The road is currently accessible only to hikers and mountain bikers.
+A primitive campsite is located at the end of the road at Mahood River.
 A trail follows the south bank of the Mahood River upstream for 4 km to Sylvia and Goodwin Falls, about a one-hour walk.
 The trail, in poor condition, continues on to Mahood Lake, a hike of 3 km that takes about 1.5 hours.
 The only other access to Mahood River is by boat from Mahood Lake Campground at the west end.